jb753/turbigen/doc/tutorial.rst

 -------------------

-This tutorial will walk through the process of writing a new user-defined mean-line solver to integrate into the :program:`turbigen` design system.
+This tutorial will walk through the process of writing a new user-defined mean-line solver.
-We first need to download and install the code:
+We first need to download the :program:`turbigen` code:

 .. code-block:: console